 - The University of Kentucky cannot agree to arbitration or to indemnification of any sort.

 - When do I need an MTA?

-When material is leaving the University for another institution or an industry research partner, an MTA is needed to secure the rights of the University and that of the individual researchers including publication rights.
-When material is coming into the University, the other institution may require an MTA to be signed.
+When a material is leaving the University for another institution or an industry research partner, an MTA is needed to secure the rights of the University and that of the individual researchers including publication rights.
+When a material is coming into the University, the other institution may require an MTA to be signed.

 - When do I need an NDA?

 An NDA is needed when confidential information is being communicated to someone outside the University of Kentucky.
 This includes licensing, sponsored projects, commercialization, and research collaboration communications.
 When information is only being disclosed by the University, you will need to request a One Way NDA.
-If information is being disclosed by both parties, you will need a Mutual NDA.
+If the information is being disclosed by both parties, you will need a Mutual NDA.

 - How do I request an MTA/NDA?

 Fill out the MTA request form or the NDA Request Form and email it to the OTC's Senior Contracts Coordinator, Ali Bocook.